hitblast/defaults-rs/README.md

 defaults-rs was initially made with the necessity of a thin wrapper around the CoreFoundation APIs which are responsible for storing a user's defaults.
 Now, it also serves as a backend for directly interfering with system preferences in the [cutler](https://github.com/machlit/cutler) project.

+## Caveats

+Since this is a completely open-source attempt to replicate the capabilities of `defaults` (which is a proprietary software), there will be certain limitations:

+- Domain-reading might result in showing slightly "less" output in very rare cases where parts of the domain is overridden by the system (e.g. `com.apple.Safari`). defaults-rs attempts to read in the `Current User` + `Any Host` space for the maximum achievable domain index.
+This is not a threat to I/O operations so it's not really much of a caveat.

 ## Contributing